Skip to main content

 Participants are paired each round based on current standings, so similarly-ranked opponents face each other.
 Fewer rounds than a full round-robin, but fairer seeding than a knockout.

-Ideal for: chess events, large fields, competitions where full round-robin isn't practical.
+Ideal for: chess events, large fields, esports, competitions where full round-robin isn't practical.

 5. Cup & Consolation